 The vectors x, u and represent the differential states, control inputs applied to the plant during operations, and time-varying parameters respectively.
-Subscript represents the sth scenario at timestep k and the initial condition for all scenarios is .
+The subscript is used to represent the sth scenario at timestep k while the initial condition for all scenarios is .
 We define the operations variable for scenario s built by stacking the vectors in each timestep k as, .
 Functions and represent the capital costs and operating costs.
 The function represents inequality constraints and function is used to represent the dynamics of the system.
 When considering many scenarios and longer time horizons, solving the optimal design problem in the central form as in () can become computationally intractable due to the limited memory available in the computing device used.
 In this paper, we explore the option of dividing this problem into smaller partition problems which can be solved separately by multiple smaller machines to overcome the memory limitations.
 The partition problems are then solved iteratively with a coordination step in between to reach a solution to the central problem.
-Add a bit about ADMM here

 Methodology